DAGWorks-Inc/hamilton/contrib/docs/docs/README.md

 will move them into the official sub-package of this site and become maintained by the Hamilton team.

+## Navigation
+👈 On the left hand you'll have the ability to find user and official dataflows.
+COMING SOON: search & filtering by tags.

 ## Usage
 There are two methods to get access to dataflows presented here.